 Are you looking for ways of dealing with complex transition challenges in public space?
 Would you like to broaden and deepen your theoretical knowledge and apply the latest insights in a real-world context?
 Are you looking for an integrated approach where planning, design and management (as in maintenance) interact?
 Do you enjoy collaborating with master students?
 Then this course is something for you!

-or This course has been developed by experts of Wageningen University in collaboration with the Stichting Managing Public Space.
+You can already This course has been developed by experts of Wageningen University in collaboration with the Stichting Managing Public Space.
 The course is part of a pilot of three courses, which can be followed separately.

 Why follow this course?